Minerals for Collectors: 12 Must-Haves

 Minerals for collectors come in all shapes, sizes, colors, and complexities—but certain specimens stand out as essential additions to any serious or aspiring collection.
 Whether you’re just beginning mineral collecting or looking to elevate an established display, building your collection around a thoughtfully curated set of classics can offer both aesthetic appeal and educational value.

-In this guide, we highlight 12 must-have minerals (plus a bonus extra) that represent a wide range of crystal forms, chemical compositions and geological origins.
+In this guide, we highlight 12 must-have minerals for collectors (plus a bonus extra) that represent a wide range of crystal forms, chemical compositions and geological origins.
 These foundational specimens showcase the diversity of the mineral world and provide a springboard for deeper exploration and specialization.

 Quartz is the most common mineral on Earth, with a simple composition and ubiquitous set of localities, meaning it’s found just about anywhere.
 Below are a few of the most popular types of quartz and some of their best collecting locations.